matisszilard/devops-palinta/doc/elk-requironments.md

 ## Step 3: Process and save logs with Logstash using HTTP API as input

-Create / update a microservice to send logs into Logstash.
+Create or update a microservice to send logs into Logstash.
 The microservice can run locally.

 Run Logstash `locally` using docker.
 Create configuration files for accessing the Elasticsearch and create pipelines to send logs to it.

 > Testing: Trigger logs by calling the microservice API with curl.
 Log messages should be shown in the Logstash consol and Kibana's discover page.

-## Step 4: Process and save logs with Logstash using a logfile as input
+## Step 4: Optional: Process and save logs with Logstash using a logfile as input

-Create / update a microservice to send logs into a file.
-The microservice can run locally.

-Setup Logstash to capture the given logfile as an input.
+Setup Logstash to capture the service logs from a given logfile.

 > Testing: Trigger logs by calling the microservice API with curl.
 Log messages should be shown in the Logstash consol and Kibana's discover page.

+> Hint: Check docker log files.

 ## Step 5: Optional: Process and save logs with Logstash using Filebeats as input

-Create / update a microservice to send logs into a file.
+Create or update a microservice to send logs into a file.
 The microservice can run locally.

 Setup Filebeats locally.
 Collect data from a given logfile.
 Send it to Logstash.
 Configure Logstash to handle data from Filebeats.